charlesbmi/2020-04-28-genentech/index.md

 {% endcomment %}

 <p id="accessibility">
+  Lesson materials are freely available on the
-  Materials will be provided in advance of the workshop.
-If we can help make learning easier for you, please get in touch (using contact details below), and we will attempt to accommodate.
+  <a href=https://software-carpentry.org/lessons/>Software Carpentry website</a>.
+If we can help make
+  learning easier for you, please get in touch (using contact details below), and we will attempt to accommodate.